Astemes/astemes-triarc-framework/docs/92_Triarc and Actor Framework/Triarc and AF.md

 ### Features

-Actor Framework is more minimal than Triar in the features available in the framework.
+Actor Framework is more minimal than Triarc in the features available in the framework.
 The framework is responsible for handling messaging between actors, the actor lifecycles, error handling and debugging.
 Triarc provides more functioanlity, such as the View and Application classes, and the Helper Loop and Asynchrounous Action interfaces.
 Triarc also has configuration persistance features built in and support for logging and predefined automated unit tests.